 Esoterically we have to assume that if man must suffer, then suffering must be a necessary part of connecting to higher centers.
 We must assume that without suffering man could not reach the heights which are documented in the texts, in the art, and in the music of human spirituality.

-There is a principle at work here and it is this: when we suffer we strengthen whatever we are feeling in our inner world.
+Suffering changes us and there is a simple way to understand how this works.
+It is this: when we suffer we strengthen whatever we are feeling in our inner world.

 Suffering is a fixative—like a mordant used to fix dye.
 It tends to fix whatever part of man’s nature is uppermost while the suffering is being endured. ~ Rodney Collin